zixing131/pluotsorbet-Next/README.md

 * Spidermonkey (js102 on arch, libmozjs-102-dev on debian)
 * Typescript
 * Python 2
-* Java 8 or 11 JDK (both work now!)
-(Java 17+ does not work since source/target 6 is no longer supported)
+* Java JDK 8, 11 or 17 (see notice for JDK 17 in Building section)

 Arch :